nicolas-bolle/horsin-around/README.md

-# 🐴 Horsin around
+# 🐴 Horsin' around
-***Minecraft horse breeding management: scoring high on multiple objectives in a stochastic game***
+***Minecraft horse breeding management: scoring high on multiple objectives via selection***

-See main.py for the Flask app this repo runs, and the functions it calls for the core processing.
+See [main.py](https://github.com/nicolas-bolle/horsin-around/blob/main/main.py) for the Flask app this repo runs and the functions it calls for the core processing.
+See [spreadsheet.pdf](https://github.com/nicolas-bolle/horsin-around/blob/main/spreadsheet.pdf) for a view of the front end I set up for the system.

 There are a lot of possible horses in Minecraft:
 ![image](https://github.com/user-attachments/assets/f8ba401a-155a-4ffb-ae82-a4619248d5ed)